rmmariano/ol-sb/README.md

 ol-sb
 =========

-A small npm package based on sidebar-v2 for OpenLayers from Turbo87 (https://github.com/Turbo87/sidebar-v2)
+A small npm package based on sidebar-v2 for OpenLayers 3 from Tobias Bieniek (https://github.com/Turbo87/sidebar-v2)

 ## Installation